Powering Reliable BCDR with Axcient’s Cloud and Data Center Security

 More Great Stuff From Our Blog:

-Check out some other interesting pieces from our blog: More advances in Usability and Automation: hot new capabilities in automation and usability releases for AutoVerify, failback for Hyper-V, and Local Cache in x360Recover, or get the skinny on how we can offer unlimited data retention and storage with no complicated tiered pricing (Seriously!), learn how you can ditch pricey on-site appliances with Local Cache for Direct-to-Cloud BCDR., we dove into how chain-based backup works and why chain-free is the way to be, we talked with Jason Phelps from Huntress Labs about planning for the next ransomware attack, and hear our CEO David Bennett explain why the current cybersecurity landscape means traditional backup is dead.
+Check out some other interesting pieces from our blog: More advances in Usability and Automation: hot new capabilities in automation and usability releases for AutoVerify, failback for Hyper-V, and Local Cache in x360Recover, or get the skinny on how we can offer nearly unlimited data storage with no complicated tiered pricing (Seriously!), learn how you can ditch pricey on-site appliances with Local Cache for Direct-to-Cloud BCDR., we dove into how chain-based backup works and why chain-free is the way to be, we talked with Jason Phelps from Huntress Labs about planning for the next ransomware attack, and hear our CEO David Bennett explain why the current cybersecurity landscape means traditional backup is dead.